World Stroke Day 2020: Join the Movement!

 Speech – is speech slurred or garbled?

-World Stroke Day (29 October) provides an annual opportunity for stroke stakeholders to coordinate awareness and advocacy campaigns and build commitment to reducing the burden of stroke at global, regional and local level.
-By creating a global platform, World Stroke Day amplifies individual voices and brings more people into the conversation about stroke prevention treatment and support.
+World Stroke Day (29 October) provides an annual opportunity for stroke stakeholders to coordinate awareness and advocacy campaigns aimed at reducing the burden of stroke at a global, regional and local level.
+As a global platform, World Stroke Day amplifies individual voices by bringing more people into the conversation about stroke prevention treatment and support.
 The worldwide day is not only aimed at increasing global awareness but also to educate about the causes, risk factors, symptoms and stroke prevention possibilities.